DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_post_processing.md

 Next, we can use [Paraview](https://www.paraview.org) to visualize the flow fields.
 Download the Paraview binaries [from here](https://www.paraview.org/download).
 They are ready to use for Windows, Linux, and MacOS.
 Once installed, open the Paraview app and click "File->Open..." from the top menu.
 In the pop-up window, navigate to tutorials-main/NACA0012_Airfoil/incompressible, select the paraview.foam file, and click "OK".

+{% include note.html content="paraview.foam is just a dummy file to tell ParaView where the case is located. paraview.foam itself does not contain any optimization data." %}

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/Paraview_Open.png" width="300" />

 Fig. 2.
 Open the paraview.foam file